ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 * You can convert an XML configuration fragment to YAML.
 * You can view and edit the YAML configuration fragment in ES Explorer.
 * It is not yet possible to import or export YAML configuration fragments in ES Explorer, this can only be done using the `yamles` CLI.

+## Import of config fragment into environmentalized YAML configuration

+When you import a YAML configuration fragment into a YAML configuration using `yamles import`, the environmentalization settings (for example, `{{ db.host }}`) in entity YAML files are replaced with their resolved values if they can be resolved, or `invalid field`, if they cannot be resolved.

+We recommend you to avoid importing into YAML configurations that use environmentalization.

 ## Environmentalized key fields